Hollywood & Gaming

 Actually Means

-The cultural output of the entire Western world — the movies, the TV shows, the games, the music, the IP that defines shared cultural references for billions of people — is increasingly flowing from a small number of ZIP codes and an even smaller number of boardrooms.
+The cultural output of the entire world — the movies, the TV shows, the games, the music, the IP that defines shared references for billions of people — is increasingly flowing from a small number of ZIP codes and an even smaller number of boardrooms.
+When you're watching a Marvel show on Disney+, playing a PlayStation exclusive, or logging into a Blizzard game, you're participating in a single integrated entertainment ecosystem that has more in common with a utility than with the scrappy, diverse culture most people imagine when they think about creativity.

 Comments